chef/chef-web-docs/content/chef_compliance_phase.md

 Reporters can send Compliance Phase results to:

-- Directly to Chef Automate.
 - Chef Automate proxied by Chef Infra Server.
+- Directly to Chef Automate (requires additional authentication).
+- The terminal if Chef Infra Client is run interactively by a user.
 - A file on disk.

 The following examples: